HubertSotnowski/cainapp-old/README.md

 4. Download ffmpeg 📥 (https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z)

-   Extract 📦 ffmpeg.exe in cainapp folder📁
+   Extract it and put 📦 ffmpeg.exe in the cainapp folder📁

-5. Download the model and put it into the cain folder📁d
+5. Download the model and put it into the cainapp folder📁d

 6. In cmd, run ` cd path/to/cainapp/ ` then ```python3 main.py```